-- A concept for a 10-acre parcel - 10% 20% common usable open space for recreation, socializing and gathering - Quality streetscapes with street trees, lighting, and trails, pathways or sidewalks
+- A concept for a 10-acre parcel - 10% 20% common usable open space for recreation, socializing and gathering - Quality streetscapes with street trees, lighting, and trails, pathways and/or sidewalks

 (above) A standard 10-acre subdivision with minimal streetscape features and no common open space.

-Heber City is moving away from this pattern of growth in new neighborhoods.
+This plan suggests moving away from this pattern of growth in new neighborhoods.